fbdevelopercircles/open-source-edu-bot/README.md

 > **requirement**: python 3.6 or later

-Start by cloning the repository localy and enter into the project folder.
+Start by cloning the repository locally and enter the project folder.

 ```bash
 git clone https://github.com/fbdevelopercircles/open-source-edu-bot